Evangelos Marinakis: Philanthropy

+Controversies

+Sport

-On 21 February 2011, Olympiacos beat Panathinaikos in Karaiskaki Stadium (2–1) in a game with controversial officiating.
+On 21 February 2011, Olympiacos beat Panathinaikos in Karaiskaki Stadium (2–1), after a controversial game regarding the referee's decisions.
 After the game, player Djibril Cissé had a wrangle with Olympiacos' president Marinakis.
-He was beaten by Olympiakos' fans and stated that he was going to appeal to the UEFA.
+He was beaten by Olympiacos fans and stated that he was going to appeal to the UEFA.
 The case of Cissé and Marinakis went to the Greek courts, where Marinakis was found not guilty.

 In 2015, the Public Prosecutor and the Council of Judges acquitted Marinakis in relation to the Koriopolis match-fixing investigation, that begun in 2011, that was launched after UEFA gave Greek authorities a report citing irregular betting patterns, mostly involving Greek Cup and second division games in 2009 and 2010.
-He was accused of participating in a match-fixing criminal network with links with seven countries.
-At the time, UEFA officials said no action was presently being considered against Olympiacos regarding its participation in the Champions League in the following season, because evidence in the Greek investigation cast no doubt over its 2010–11 league victory.
-Marinakis was charged with complicity to commit acts of bribery and match manipulation, of instigation and facilitating acts of violence.
-Marinakis, along with the president of second-division club Ilioupoli, Giorgos Tsakogiannis and others, cooperated so that a group of hardcore Olympiacos fans would travel on 13 March 2011 to a third division match and provoke riots to bring about a penalty.
-The prosecutor's report says that "Tsakogiannis informed [Ioannis] Papadopoulos that he had made arrangements and Evangelos Marinakis was aware of the plan for Olympiacos fans to cause riots".
-Marinakis was acquitted from all charges by the Prosecutor, Panagiotis Poulios, and the Council of Judges.

 In 2014, Marinakis was acquitted by the Three Members Court of First Instance relatively to the case of entering the referee's (Thanassis Yiachos's) locker room at halftime during the football cup final between Olympiacos and Asteras Tripolis, against football regulations to complain about the decisions taken.
 Marinakis stated that he went to the referee's locker room at halftime only to wish match officials "good luck".
 Olympiacos went on and won the match 3–1, after a tense 1–1 at halftime.
 In 2015 Marinakis was also acquitted by the Three Members Court of Appeals for the same case.